batman00723/marigold-v1/readme.md

 # Marigold V1 — ML Signal Validation for Crypto Trading

-Marigold V1 is the first iteration of a long-term project aimed at building a robust, ML-driven crypto trading system.
+Marigold V1 is the first iteration of a long-term project aimed at building a crypto trading system.

 V1 is intentionally **not a trading bot**.
-Its sole purpose is to validate whether **any predictive signal exists** in short-horizon crypto price data using disciplined machine learning practices.
+It's solely to validate whether **any predictive signal exists** in short-horizon crypto price data using disciplined machine learning practices.

-This project avoids hype, fake profitability, and backtest theater.

 ---